obfuscatedgenerated/Ture/README.md

 When the pointer is over the given letter whilst in the given state on the LHS, it overwrites the letter with the new letter, changes to the new state, and moves the pointer in the direction specified on the RHS.

 The empty letter is represented by the symbol `⬚`.

+Whitespace is permitted between tokens, but not within tokens.

+### Comments

 Lines that do not start with a `(` are ignored as comments (although whitespace can be added for indentation still).